Albany Mayor Kathy Sheehan to kick off Phase Two of the South End Connector project

-ALBANY, NY – Albany Mayor Kathy Sheehan and local partners announced the South End connector bikeway project is almost complete.
+ALBANY, N.Y.
+(NEWS10) – Albany Mayor Kathy Sheehan and local partners announced the South End connector bikeway project is almost complete.

 Construction for the project began on September 16, 2019.
 The connector will link the Albany County Helderberg-Hudson Rail Trail and the Mohawk Hudson Bike-Hike Trail to make it easier for bicyclists and pedestrians to get around the city.